PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 10

-Maximum number of requests handled concurrently per tcp connection.
+Maximum number of incoming requests handled concurrently per tcp connection.
+This number must be larger than 0 and smaller than 65536 and also smaller than `max-mthreads`.

 .. _setting-max-mthreads: